googleprojectzero/domato/README.md

 #### Using the generation engine and writing grammars

-To use the generation engine with a custom grammar, you can use the following python code
+To use the generation engine with a custom grammar, you can use the following python code:

 ```
 from grammar import Grammar